 Figure 4.10b-1: Example scenario for NAUN3 devices behind 5G-RG based on connectivity groups

 The 5G-RG is configured with the (virtual) port information (e.g. VLANs and SSIDs) based on TR-69, TR-360 and TR-181.
-URSP rules can be provided to the RG to indicate how to map NAUN3 access category to the parameters of the PDU Session used to carry the traffic of corresponding devices e.g. DNN, S-NSSAI etc..
+URSP rules can be provided to the RG to indicate how to map Connecticity Group ID to the parameters of the PDU Session used to carry the traffic of corresponding devices e.g. DNN, S-NSSAI etc..

 Editor’s Note:; In addition, the mapping between a "virtual port" and DNN/S-NSSAI can be configured via TR-69/TR-181.